 Returning FWS Employees:

-Students who have worked in the FWS Program at Point Park before must pick up a packet from the Human Resources Office located on the 7th floor of Frontier Hall on First Avenue or from their previous supervisor.
 A new application, permit form, and hiring addendum must be completed each academic year whether a student is new or returning in order to update the student's information, verify eligibility, and process for payroll.
-If a student transfers to a new department during the academic year, then an application must be completed and employment must be approved prior to starting employment.
+If a student transfers to a new department during the academic year, an application must be completed and employment must be approved prior to starting employment.

 Federal Work-Study is not guaranteed employment and jobs are limited.
 If you are not eligible or if work-study employment does not meet your needs or schedule, another option is to contact the Career Development office for information on off-campus employment.